 More information about the structure of your research proposal can be found in the ‘How to draft a research proposal’ section.

 Once you have established contact with and received positive feedback from a suitable supervisor or project leader, they will encourage you to make a formal application.
 Online applications are made by using the links in the ‘Apply online’ box here.

 - Completed application form

 - Proof of English language ability for overseas applicants from non-English speaking countries

 - Your full-length research proposal of 2,000 - 3,000 words

 - A short statement explaining why you want to study with us.
 This should address the following: previous academic and other experience relevant to your proposed research; why you wish to undertake this research at Queen Mary; what research training and professional preparation you have already received, and what further training you think you will need; any ethical issues you will need to consider in undertaking your research.

 - Two references.
 If you are still studying for your Masters degree, it is essential that one of the referees is able to comment on your progress so far and your predicted grades.
-Please note that it is your responsibility to ensure that your references are returned before any advertised deadlines.The College of School will not pursue outstanding references on your behalf.
+Please note that it is your responsibility to ensure that your references are returned before any advertised deadlines.The College or School will not pursue outstanding references on your behalf.
 If references are not received by the advertised deadline, your application will not be considered any further.

 Fuller details on the application process are here

-Please note that if you are applying for funding from the ESRC Doctoral Training Partnership, you will need to complete an additional application form.
+Please note that if you are applying for funding from the ESRC Doctoral Training Partnership (LISS DTP), you will need to complete an additional application form.
 You will need to liaise with your supervisor about completing the DTP form.
 This is available to download from the LISS DTP website.